 Mutable data is a problem.
 It cannot be in the text segment because the text segment is mapped read-only.
 If it's in a different segment then the code cannot reference it with a known, IP-relative offset because the segment layout is only fixed during the final link.

-Thankfully, mutable data is very rare in our cryptographic code and I hope that we can get it down to just a few variables.
 In order to allow this we use a similar design to the redirector functions: the code references a symbol that's in the text segment, but out of the module and thus not hashed.
 A relocation record is emitted to instruct the linker to poke the final offset to the variable in that location.
 Thus the only change needed is an extra indirection when loading the value.

 The script performs a number of other transformations which are worth noting but do not warrant their own sections: